Ice trade: Peak of the trade, 1880–1900

 Although the manufacture of artificial plant ice was still negligible in 1880, it began to grow in volume towards the end of the century as technological improvements finally allowed the production of plant ice at a competitive price.
 Typically ice plants first took hold in more distant locations where natural ice was at a cost disadvantage.
 The Australian and Indian markets were already dominated by plant ice, and ice plants began to be built in Brazil during the 1880s and 1890s, slowly coming to replace imported ice.
 In the U.S., plants began to become more numerous in the southern states.
-The long-distance transportation companies continued to use cheap natural ice for the bulk of their refrigeration needs, but they now used purchased local plant ice at key points across the US, to allow for surge demand and to avoid the need to hold reserve stocks of natural ice.
+The long-distance transportation companies continued to use cheap natural ice for the bulk of their refrigeration needs, but they now used purchased local plant ice at key points across the U.S., to allow for surge demand and to avoid the need to hold reserve stocks of natural ice.
 After 1898 the British fishing industry, too, began to turn to plant ice to refrigerate its catches.

 Plant technology began to be turned to the problem of directly chilling rooms and containers, to replace the need to carry ice at all.
 Pressure began to grow for a replacement for ice bunkers on the trans-Atlantic routes during the 1870s.
 Tellier produced a chilled storeroom for the steamship Le Frigorifique, using it to ship beef from Argentina to France, while the Glasgow-based firm of Bells helped to sponsor a new, compressed-air chiller for ships using the Gorrie approach, called the Bell-Coleman design.
 These technologies soon became used on the trade to Australia, New Zealand and Argentina.
 The same approach began to be taken in other industries.
 Carl von Linde found ways of applying mechanical refrigeration to the brewing industry, removing its reliance on natural ice; cold warehouses and meat packers began to rely on chilling plants.